-As tomato plants grow, keep an eye out for troublemakers that may come in the form of fungi, bacteria, or viruses.
+As tomato plants grow, keep an eye out for tomato plant diseases that may come in the form of fungi, bacteria, or viruses.

 Get tips for growing healthy tomatoes.

-In the fall, if you have had disease problems of any kind, remove the entire plant.
+In the fall, if you have had tomato plant disease problems of any kind, remove the entire plant.

 Rotate tomatoes so they grow in the same ground only every four years or so.
-Many diseases lurk in the soil.
+Many tomato plant diseases lurk in the soil.

-Septoria leaf spot is one of the most common diseases of tomato plant leaves.
+Septoria leaf spot is one of the most common tomato plant leaf diseases.
 You can first detect this fungus as it creates a small, circular spot with a grayish-white center and dark edges.
 Small black spots may show up in the center.
-Affected leaves turn yellow, wither, and fall off.
+Affected tomato plant leaves turn yellow, wither, and fall off.

-Long periods of warm, wet weather contribute to the problem, and splashing water spreads spores to other leaves.
+Long periods of warm, wet weather contribute to this tomato plant disease, and splashing water spreads spores to other leaves.